magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-2.md

 <!-- ENGCOM-8079 -->

-*  The `FlushCacheByTags` class has been updated to use after-plugins instead of around plugins.
+*  The `FlushCacheByTags` class has been updated to use after-plug-ins instead of around plug-ins.
 [GitHub-29558](https://github.com/magento/magento2/issues/29558)

 <!-- ENGCOM-8370 -->